Meyers-Snyder murders: Execution

 By 2012, Stokley was nearing the end of his appellate process, and his execution was projected to happen that same year.
 Simultaneously, the state of Arizona was projected to carry out an estimated seven executions (including Stokley's), which would potentially made the state one of the busiest death penalty states in the United States.

 On October 30, 2012, the Arizona Supreme Court signed the death warrant of Stokley, and his execution was scheduled to be carried out on December 5, 2012.

 On November 16, 2012, the 9th U.S. Circuit Court of Appeals dismissed Stokley's appeal for a stay of execution.

 As a final recourse to escape execution, Stokley appealed to the U.S. Supreme Court.
 His lawyers argued that Stokley's constitutional rights were violated because he was sentenced to death and would be executed while his accomplice, Randy Brazeal, was free after completing his 20-year jail term.
 In response, the prosecution argued that the disparity in sentence was due to the plea agreement Brazeal gotten in exchange for a lesser sentence and there were due consideration made over the mitigating and aggravating factors in Stokley's case before capital punishment was meted out.
 On December 4, 2012, the eve of Stokley's execution, the U.S. Supreme Court dismissed Stokley's appeal and allowed his execution to move forward.

 On December 5, 2012, 60-year-old Richard Dale Stokley was put to death by lethal injection at the Florence State Prison.
 Before he received a single dose of pentobarbital, Stokley reportedly expressed some regret but he did not apologize to the victims and declined to make a final statement.
 Stokley was pronounced dead at 11:12am afterwards.

-For his final meal, Stokley ordered a Porterhouse steak, french fries, okra, cauliflower, salad with blue cheese dressing, cheddar cheese, fruit (one banana, one apple, one peach), cream soda and chocolate ice cream.
+For his last meal, Stokley ordered a Porterhouse steak, french fries, okra, cauliflower, salad with blue cheese dressing, cheddar cheese, fruit (one banana, one apple, one peach), cream soda and chocolate ice cream.

-In response to the execution, Mandy Meyers's mother stated that Stokley was a coward for not making an apology or faced the family members of his victims, and Mary Snyder's sister lamented that her late sister did not get to grow up and learn to drive, go to high school and prom, and never become an aunt to her own children.
-In another interview featuring Stokley's execution, the families of Meyers and Snyder lamented that it took a long time before justice could be served, and also bemoaned the fact that the other perpetrator, Randy Brazeal, was released from prison and did not receive the death penalty for his part in the double murder.
+In response to the execution, Mandy Meyers's mother stated that Stokley was a coward for not making an apology or faced the family members of his victims, and Mary Snyder's sister said that Mary did not get to grow up and learn to drive, go to high school and prom, and never become an aunt to her own children.
+In another interview featuring Stokley's execution, the families of Meyers and Snyder stated that it took a long time before justice could be served, and also criticized the fact that the other perpetrator, Randy Brazeal, was released from prison and did not receive the death penalty for his part in the double murder.

 Cochise County Chief Deputy Rod Rothrock, who formerly investigated the murders of Snyder and Meyers, stated that Stokley deserved to be sentenced to death for the double murder.
 Arizona Attorney General Tom Horne described in his statement that justice was served for the victims' families after the execution of Stokley and hoped for the surviving kin of Snyder and Meyers to find some measure of peace.